 While I still subscribe to the notion that a kid with an iPhone can take a pretty darn good photo, not everyone is on board with that.
 A wedding is supposed to be a once in a lifetime event.
 So, the pictures need to reflect that.

 With wedding photography, “you get what you pay for.”
 Sure, you might be able to find a good deal on one, but then another could be three times the cost.
 Also, there can sometimes be several photographers present on the day to capture the moments.
 They all take up a considerable portion of your wedding budget.
+To save up your money, you can pay for photography packages.

 How to Avoid an Expensive Wedding